IBMTechSales/klp-workshop-labs/2655-TX-Mono2Micro-refactorJavaAppsToMicroservices/archived/README - Copy.md

+# Lab 2655

-# Lab: Getting Started with Mono2Micro – An AI Powered Java Monolith to Microservices Transformer
+## Getting Started with Mono2Micro – An AI Powered Java Monolith to Microservices Transformer

-## 1. Learning Objectives
+## 1: Learning Objectives

   - Learn how to perform the end-to-end process of using Mono2Micro to analyze a Java EE monolith and transform it to Microservices